 Oh, and your lackadaisical approach to the gluten-free diet will ruin it for the rest of us who are trying to be taken seriously.

 If you want to heal from celiac disease, you must take your gluten-free diet seriously.
 If you don’t know if something is gluten free, don’t eat it.
 No cheating, ever.

 If you’ve been on the gluten-free diet for awhile, and you’ve implemented many of the same healing practices I’ve discussed in this article, and you still don’t feel well, please talk to your doctor and health care team to uncover if something more is a play.

 You might have a serious case of candida, SIBO, mold/toxic exposure, hormone imbalance, thyroid issues, or another condition that might require medical intervention.

 Are You Ready to Accelerate Healing?

-In fact, it takes patience, know-how, and a commitment to changing your diet for the better.
+In fact, it takes patience, know-how, and a commitment to changing your diet and lifestyle for the better.